-Water-based solutions mostly use water and hyaluronic acid as their base and penetrate the skin easily.
+Water-based solutions mostly use water and hyaluronic acidi XA lubricating substance produced in the body that is widely used as an anti-aging product for its hydrating properties. as their base and penetrate the skin easily.
 Oil-based serums use oils as their base, making them occlusive in nature.
 This means that they create a seal around the skin and do not allow moisture to escape.
 But, this also prevents penetration of any other ingredient applied over it.

 To make sure that most of the Argireline serum you apply is absorbed, it is best that you choose a water-based solution.
 You can use it before or after other water-based solutions and only before any cream or oil.

 It is generally considered best not to mix acids with peptides as they may reduce the efficacy of peptides.
 Certain ingredients require a particular pH for the skin, which is a measure of how alkaline or acidic a product is.
 Certain acids can change the pH of the skin and neutralize the effect of Argireline.
 It can also damage your skin’s barrier.
 This is more of a preventative measure, so it is best to clarify with a dermatologist.

 Apply Argireline directly onto the problem areas, rather than taking it on your hand and then transferring it to your face.
 Dab it on your skin (e.g., around the eyes, the forehead, the crease between the eyes) like a spot treatment.